NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ## The `pathStyle` Submodule

-Users still can't actually customize the path style yet, so you should introduce a new `pathStyle` option for each user.
+Users still can't actually customize the path style yet.
+Introduce a new `pathStyle` option for each user.

 The module system allows you to declare values for an option multiple times, and if the types permit doing so, takes care of merging each declaration's values together.

-This makes it possible to have a definition for the `user` option in the `marker.nix` module, as well as a `user` definition in `path.nix`, which you should add now:
+This makes it possible to have a definition for the `user` option in the `marker.nix` module, as well as a `user` definition in `path.nix`:

 ```diff
 # path.nix